Internal deadline: September 12, 2014

 - Citizen of the United States; pending application for citizenship does not qualify a person to apply.

 - Must be at least 18 but not yet 24 years of age.
-(Applicants will be eligible who were born after October 1, 1989 and on or before October 1, 1995.)
+(Applicants must still be 23 on Oct.
+1 of the application year)

 Award summary and conditions: The Rhodes Scholarships were established after the death of Cecil Rhodes, who dreamed of improving the world through the diffusion of leaders motivated to serve their contemporaries, trained in the contemplative life of the mind, and broadened by their acquaintance with one another and by their exposure to cultures different from their own.
 Mr. Rhodes hoped that his plan of bringing able students from throughout the English-speaking world and beyond to study at Oxford University would aid in the promotion of international understanding and peace.
 Each year, 32 U. S. citizens are among more than 80 Rhodes Scholars worldwide who take up degree courses at Oxford University.
 Rhodes Scholarships are tenable at the University of Oxford, and are normally held for two years, the duration of most master's degrees and bachelor's degrees for those who already have another bachelor's degree or for three years, the duration of many doctorates.